 Many of us like to travel to places recommended by locals and see and do the things that they tell us are worth.
-That’s why I decided to explain to you who are planning a trip to Sweden which are the most beautiful locations in Sweden by Swedes (mine might differ a bit but that’s a matter of another article).
+That’s why I decided to explain to you who are planning a trip to Sweden which are the most beautiful locations in Sweden as voted by Swedes (mine might differ a bit but that’s a matter of another article).

 The results of the voting in 2017 reveals that Swedes chose the following destinations:

 An astounding 43% of more than 2500 Swedes that took part on the survey answered that Stockholm’s archipelago is the most beautiful place in the country.
 Long-time readers of this blog already know how I avidly encourage anyone visiting Stockholm for 5 or more days to use one of them to get away to the archipelago or if you are in Stockholm for a shorter stay to get on a boat to nearby Fjäderholmarna islands less thant 25 minutes away from the city.

 With plenty on time you can wander through almost unhabited islands like Grinda or visit popular holiday destinations like Sandhamn or Vaxholm.
 Believe me, Swedes know what they are talking about and they are willing to share their secret regarding the archipelago!

 A 33% of the surveyed Swedes voted for Gamla Stan, Stockholm’s Old City Center, as one of the most beautiful spots in the country.
 They are onto something there as the old foundational island is a must-see for all of you who are planning a visit to Stockholm.
 Remember that you can wander alone through the cobblestone streets but also join a free tour guide of Gamla Stan which will help you unravel the best kept secrets from long ago.